 #3 Consider an FHA Cash Out Refinance

 The FHA loan is one of the best things that has happened to American home owners ever.
-FHA cash out refinance loans are guaranteed by the US government, so the lender is more likely to lend to people with low credit scores.
+Cash out refinance loans with FHA are guaranteed by the US government, so the lender is more likely to lend to people with low credit scores.

 Lenders want to have a larger pool of possible home owners to work with, but they must be careful to not take too much risk for their investors.
 The FHA guarantee allows them to offer many more home loans each year, including those who want to FHA cash out refinance with bad credit.